IanKulin/small-csrf/README.md

 `small-csrf` implements the Signed Double-Submit Cookie pattern as recommended by OWASP:

-1. A cryptographically strong random token is generated on GET requests
+1. A cryptographically strong random token is generated per session (by default; see below)
 2. The token is:
    - Set as an HTTP-only cookie with appropriate security settings
    - Made available for inclusion in forms or AJAX requests via `req.csrfToken()`